Cherry Martini with Elderflower and Lime

-It’s so easy to make, if you can manage not to spill, and it’s great shaken with ice and strained or poured right over ice.
-It would be great garnished with a cherry too, but cherries in Michigan are still about 18 dollars a pound, so I decided the lime looked just fine!
+A cherry martinis is so easy to make, if you can manage not to spill, and it’s great shaken with ice and strained or poured right over ice.
+It’s beautiful garnished with a cherry too, but cherries in Michigan are still about 18 dollars a pound, so for these photos I decided the lime looked just fine!

 More refreshing cocktails: